NoLtour/Uni-notes/Aerodynamics/3 Potential flow/stream function for line source or sink.md

 def getPressureCFs( u,w,Uref ):
 	return 1-((u**2 + w**2) / (Uref**2))

-# Here is the linear stream function we defined above
+# Here is the stream function we defined above
 def sourceSF( x0,z0, x,z, flowRate ):
     return (flowRate/(2*np.pi)) * np.arctan( (z-z0)/(x-x0) )

-# By changning alpha and speed you can change the resulting velocitys
 streamFunction = sourceSF( -0.05,0.05, x,z, 5 );

 # We can then get the velocitys from the scalar values of the stream function